 Certified Nurse Midwife- CNM

 As the name suggests, a CNM is a nurse who has done additional training to become a midwife as well.
-These midwives can only legally practice in hospitals under an OB's guidance in Ohio and Kentucky (although in other states they may be allowed to also attend home births).
+These midwives can only legally practice in hospitals alongside OB's in Ohio and Kentucky (although in other states they may be allowed to also attend home births).

 CNMs can not only assist women through natural birth, but can also prescribe medication, including an epidural or Pitocin.
 The only thing they can't do is a cesarean which is where their overseeing doctor would step in.